 Anyone looking for a mid-telephoto with excellent macro capabilities

 The Olympus ED 60mm f/2.8 is a great choice for a Micro Four Thirds camera user.
-The mathematics of crop factor means that you get up to 2x magnification.
+The crop factor means that you get up to 2x magnification.

 You can also limit the AF range.
-This makes it easier to focus on near objects or far according to your needs.
+This makes it easier to focus on close or far objects according to your needs.

 Another bonus in this price range is the weather-sealed body.
 It’s definitely something we look for in pro-level lenses.